averykhoo/tokenizer/README.md

 ﻿#   Aho-Corasick Find & Replace
--   Replaces strings with other strings
+-   Given a dict from strings to other strings, replaces all occurrences non-recursively
--   Runs a single pass of the Aho-Corasick string search algorithm, but only considers the first longest match
+-   Fast because it does a single pass over the target string
+-   Based on Aho-Corasick string search, but modified to perform replacements

 ##  TL;DR